krantos/code-challenge-factorial/bug-report/README.md

 The system is composed by two sub-systems.

-Web Application: which has the form to enter the number and ask for the calculation and present the result.
+  * Web Application: which has the form to enter the number, ask for the calculation, and present the result.

-Server: who receives the petition to calculate the entered number and returns the result.
+  * Server: who receives the petition to calculate the factorial and return the result.

 **Bug Report**

-These reports are generic, each one contains the needed information.
+These reports are generic, each one contains the needed information to be reproduced.

-Consider that they can vary for these reasons:
+Consider that they can vary in form and details depending on:

 * Report tool choose
 * Team agreement on how to report a bug
-* If the bug should be tagged with an Epic or not
+* If, the bug should be tagged with an Epic or not
-* If the team requires the debug report also
+* If, the team requires the Debug report

 **Expected / Suggestions**

-Each Expected behavior/ui made for each bug, is only a suggestion.
-Those suggestions should be validated and approved by the Product Owner before made the changes.
-Could be the scrum team who takes the decision.
+Each Expected point for each bug, is only a suggestion.
+This should be validated and approved by the Product Owner before made the changes.
+Could be the Scrum team who takes the decision.
 Or the Force.

-***The bugs are not in a particular order but, with the correct tool they could be ordered by priority or severity***
+***The bugs are not in a particular order but, with a tool they could be ordered by priority or severity***

 ---
 # Bugs Found

-## Bug 1: Web app cannot parse server result response for a range of numbers (between 170 and 990)
+## Bug 1: (UI) Web app cannot parse the result sent from the server.
+It happens for a range of numbers (between 170 and 990)

 * **Reporter:** Marcos
 * **Date:** 12/18/2020